 Tamir Goodman was always in danger of becoming the wrong kind of story.
 The label "the Jewish Jordan" was flattering enough to spread and misleading enough to distort everything.
 It made him sound like a gimmick, a comparison, or a stunt before he had even finished becoming a player.

-The real story is more durable than the nickname.
+The stronger story is more durable than the nickname.

 He became famous because he would not privatize observance